Venison Roast

 - Balsamic vinegar.
 Essential acidity to balance the rich flavor of the meat.

 - Worcestershire sauce.
-For umami.
+For umami flavor.

 - Garlic.
 Preferably fresh.